Did falling house prices during the GFC lead to more home buyers?

 Examining lessons from the last financial crash to inform the current crisis

 Whether there will be a significant impact on house prices as a result of the economic crisis stemming from COVID-19 is a topic of significant discussion in both Australia and internationally.

-The impact on house prices in the wake of the Global Financial Crisis (GFC) (2007–09) provides the most recent comparable example to the current economic downturn and is it worth considering how house prices, and rates if home-ownership changed following the GFC.
+The impact on house prices in the wake of the Global Financial Crisis (GFC) (2007–09) provides the most recent comparable example to the current economic downturn and it is worth considering how house prices, and rates if home-ownership changed following the GFC.

 Market liberal vs Western Europe home ownership

 Recent AHURI research covering 18 countries reveals that while home ownership fell in most developed countries in the years 2006 to 2016, the biggest falls during the GFC period were in ‘market liberal’ countries.
 Market liberal countries are those with governments that embrace free markets, private ownership, small government and light financial and policy regulation and include Australia, Canada, Ireland, New Zealand, the US and UK.
 The research shows that market liberal countries were affected by the excesses of financial deregulation and the associated financialisation of residential property (i.e. that housing prices are underpinned by loans from relatively deregulated financial entities and a growing sense that housing is a form of financial investment).